oneeve8/kobble-data/content/videonarrativehowto.md

 From there I can drag whole channels of information, tap done when you are finished editing.

-You can also delete items.
+You can also delete items by sliding your items to the left to reveal the red delete button.

+To delete whole channels, close all your tracks and

 Oops!
 I think I accidentally deleted something that I want to keep.